Gothic-Modding-Community/gmc/docs/zengin/scripts/extenders/lego/anim8.md

 ```

 - `hndl` - Handle returned from `Anim8_New`
-- `return` - TRUE if object is empty (has no more commands), FALSE othrewise
+- `return` - TRUE if object is empty (has no more commands), FALSE otherwise.

 ### Anim8_RemoveIfEmpty
 If desired, Anim8 can automatically delete an object after it is empty.